alexholehouse/shanent/README.md

 # ShanEnt
-### ShanEnt is a Python toolkit for integrative, whole-proteome statistical analysis of sequence-features.
+### ShanEnt is a Python toolkit for integrative, whole-proteome statistical analysis of amino acid sequence-features.

 ShanEnt was developed in the context of working with intrinsically disordered proteins and protein regions, but in principle could be used for any amino acid sequence.
+It combines novel analysis approaches with the integration of a range of extant databases to provide a general framework for exploring sequence features in disordered proteins.

 ShanEnt is being developed by Garrett Ginell and Alex Holehouse at Washington University in St. Louis.